earaujoassis/watchman/README.md

 # Watchman

-> Watchman helps me keep track of QuatroLabs projects
+> Watchman helps keep track of GitHub projects; a tiny continuous deployment service

-Watchman is a Continuous Deployment server and a set of tools to keep track of projects, deployments and servers.
+Watchman is a tiny continuous deployment service and a set of tools to keep track of projects, deployments and servers.
 A previous project, Backdoor (a GitHub Webhook server), was merged into it.